xsub/GNU-Linux-SW-RAID-HOWTOs/Linux_root_filesystem_on_GPT+mdadm+LVM_RAID+_HOWTO.md

 TIPS
 ---

-a) /boot can not reside on LVM, but you can "mirror" manually /boot partition to the other drive for resilience
+1. /boot can not reside on LVM, but you can "mirror" manually /boot partition to the other drive for resilience
-b) dmraid is not mdadm -- dmraid is for cheap raid chip (use: apt remove dmraid -- can mess up grub2)
+2. dmraid is not mdadm -- dmraid is for cheap raid chip (use: apt remove dmraid -- can mess up grub2)

 STEPS